 Director and actor John Cassavetes (1929 –1989) is widely regarded as one of the most important representatives of American independent film.
 ‘Opening Night’ premiered in February 1978 at the Berlin Film Festival.
 Gena Rowlands won a Silver Bear for her performance as Myrtle Gordon.
 But the film still couldn’t find a distributor in Germany.
 Even in America, the film was ignored by the industry, to the extent that Cassavetes had to release it himself with a single copy.

-Charlotte Sprenger is staging ‘Opening Night’ as an open-air theatre production.
+Charlotte Sprenger has staged ‘Opening Night’ as an open-air theatre production.
 The venue and backdrop is the entrance of Thalia Gaußstraße.

 LENGTH: 1:40h, no break

 Please bear in mind that the event is Open Air and that wether adequate clothing is required.